igordavid/powershell/README.md

 You will need to run this on Windows 2016 server with Docker installed.

+Run "./setup.ps1" which will do the following tasks for you:

-Create directory with your web application:
+1) Create "content" directory for your web application:

 c:\work\docker\content

-Place Dockerfile in here:
+2) Place Dockerfile in here:

 c:\work\docker\Dockerfile

-Put update-service.ps1 script in here:
+3) Place update-service.ps1 in here:

-c:\work\scripts

-Use the script:
+c:\work\scripts\update-service.ps1

+After that, you can use the script to update your service with new task definitions and images built from Dockerfile:

-$update-service.ps1 -aws_account_number YOUR_AWS_ACCOUNT_NUMBER -image_name IMAGE_NAME -service_name SERVICE_NAME -cluster_name CLUSTER_NAME -task_definition_name TASK_DEFINITION_NAME -region AWS_REGION
+`$update-service.ps1 -aws_account_number YOUR_AWS_ACCOUNT_NUMBER -image_name IMAGE_NAME -service_name SERVICE_NAME -cluster_name CLUSTER_NAME -task_definition_name TASK_DEFINITION_NAME -region AWS_REGION`